cswaters/ats-parameterized-reports/README.md

 # ats-parameterized-reports
 NFL parameterized reports up to 2018.
 Data via Armchair Analysis

+Here's an example of the output: [Miami Dolphins 2018](https://nfl-report-demo.netlify.com/)

 ## what it does
 Returns a markdown document with against the spread stats for each team in the NFL.